jconorgrogan/Interesting-Combinatorial-Integral-equivalence-/README.md

 This recursive sequence that I found fascinates me.
-These results also match up to  e * n! - [e * n!].
+These results also match up to  e * n! - [e * n!], The fractional or decimal remainder of the product of e! and n!, beyond the nearest integer value.

 | \( n \) | Recursive Sequence \( u_n \) defined by \( u_{n+1} = -1 + (n+1)u_n \), starting with \( u_0 = e - 1 \) | Integral \( \int_{0}^{1} e^t (1-t)^n \, dt \) |